 • The case at hand.
 Establish exactly what the patient was doing, focusing on type of work and dive profile.
 Obviously, when a diver suffers an external trauma the dive particulars are less significant – however, work load and profile are important facts whenever decompression illness is suspected.
 Obtain information to rule out or confirm external injuries, accidents under water, diving gear malfunction, high work load and strong currents.
 Which were the initial symptoms?
 When did they manifest?
 How did the symptoms develop?
 Try to obtain a precise timeline of events, the first appearance of symptoms and the further development of symptoms.
 By linking the onset of symptoms to the phase of the dive or incident during the dive one will be able to diagnose the case correctly and assess its severity.

 4. Are there signs of trauma?
 Try to obtain as much information as possible and provide an accurate description of your findings.
 Do not try to make a diagnosis, since this will be the responsibility of professional medical personnel – your job is to provide the facts and observations upon which they will base their conclusions.

+5. Summary – dive and development of symptoms.
+It would be useful if you could submit this information (see checklist on following page) to any health providers you contact.

-6. Checklist.
-The following list is meant as a guideline for the examination of diving-related injuries.
-It is less suited for general injuries caused by dynamic force as fractures, wounds and trauma, especially from point 6 onwards.
+6. Examination checklist.
+The examination checklist is meant as a guideline for the examination of diving-related injuries.
+From serial 6 it is less suited for general injuries such as fractures, wounds and traumas caused by dynamic force.
 Use your best judgement and include the tests that seem relevant.
 In any event, the first five tests will apply to any kind of injury.
 Take down your findings and pass the information on to the medevac personnel.

+Summary – Dive and development of symptoms